dkout/6.013/initial-proposal.md

 Ideally, we would use our model of material properties to automatically classify the signal as "metal" or "not metal", and have our radar announce it in real time.
-However, the primary goal of this project is to great the model, building the interactive functionality might make for a nice demo but is probably less interesting.
+However, the primary goal of this project is to create the model, building the interactive functionality might make for a nice demo but is probably less interesting.

 We expect to be able to reuse the radar equipment for the majority of